This website uses cookies. If you continue to use the site, your agreement will result in cookies being set.

 The Plaza Hotel

-If you're willing to splurge, the Plaza is a great place to get in the authentic Gatsby mood before stepping into his mansion a few blocks away.
-Fitzgerald famously frequented the Plaza, and he set a pivotal scene of Gatsby — which is also featured in the immersive show — there.
-Luckily, you can just hit up the Champagne Bar for a leisurely cocktail instead of renting out a suite only to come to blows, as Fitzgerald's characters do.
+If you're willing to splurge, the Plaza is a great place to get in the authentic Gatsby mood as Fitzgerald once did.
+The author famously frequented the Plaza, and he set a pivotal scene of Gatsby there.
+You can hit up the Champagne Bar for a leisurely cocktail, or have pre-show afternoon tea or dinner in the Palm Court restaurant.
+Those are much nicer options than coming to blows in a Plaza suite, as Fitzgerald's characters do.

-Get tickets to The Great Gatsby: The Immersive Show
+Get tickets to The Great Gatsby on Broadway

 You've found your perfect Jazz Age outfit.
 You've perfected your Charleston.
 You've had a drink at a speakeasy.
-Now it's time to step into Gatsby's mansion for one of his infamous parties.
-The best way to end a 1920s-themed day in the city is going to The Great Gatsby: The Immersive Show, the closest thing to Roaring Twenties revelry you'll get in the 2020s.
+Now it's time to step into Gatsby's mansion.
+The best way to end a 1920s-themed day in the city is going to The Great Gatsby, the closest thing to Roaring Twenties revelry you'll get in the 2020s.

 Originally published on